 Learn more about becoming a Michigan Radio Sponsor

-Here we are in June, with a busy fiscal year ahead of us!
-Are you planning for success in FY17?
+Here we are in December, with a busy year ahead of us!
+Are you planning for success in 2018?
 A marketing plan is essential to building your business, providing a guideline for your goals and strategies and a document to analyze your success at the end of the year.

 As you consider your marketing plan, there are a few questions to be considered: